lettucemode/aoe2cg/README.md

+> ** This project is no longer active as a Twitch extension and is not being maintained.** The code is still perfectly servicable, and you are free to use it per the license.

+---

 # Age of Empires II Community Games Twitch Extension

 This is a Twitch panel extension to facilitate community games for Age of Empires II: Definitive Edition.